ismasan/sluggable-finder/README.markdown

       sluggable_finder :title, :ignore_sti => true
     end

+You can pass an optional block to pre-process the slug before saving

+    class Comment < SomeParentClass
+      sluggable_finder :title do |slug_candidate|
+        "comment-#{slug_candidate}"
+      end
+    end

 ### Controllers

 You can do Model.find(slug) just how you would with a single numerical ID.
 It will also raise a RecordNotFound exception so you can handle that in your application controller.